 With superb direction, Mr. Lloyd reveals the essence of Pinter in every aspect of this defining production.
-The triangle of Tim Huddleston (husband Robert), Zawe Ashton (his wife Emma) and Charlie Cox (Emma’s lover and Robert’s best friend, Jerry) is astonishing, especially the men.
+The triangle of Robert (Tim Huddleston) husband to Emma (Zawe Ashton) and Emma’s lover and Robert’s best friend, Jerry (Charlie Cox) is astonishing triptych of performance, especially the men.
 If I were to quibble with any aspect of this production, it might be that Ms. Ashton’s Emma is a tad too stylized; it may well be that performances of Mr. Huddleston and Mr. Cox are just too extraordinary in how natural they are.

 Lloyd’s impeccable pacing mirrors the rhythms in Pinter’s dialogue.
 The Pinter pauses are still there, but, in effect, disappear.
 The silences fill in what the characters are thinking regardless of what they are saying; truth is one thing, honesty something else.

 The term seamless gets applied promiscuously in a lot of theatre reviews; here it really applies.
 Still, several scenes stand out.
-Robert lunches with best friend Jerry, with the new knowledge Jerry is having an affair with Emma; the acting is so good, we get inside Jerry's head, wondering IF Robert might - just might – have a clue.
-At another crucial turn, Robert, while on vacation together with Emma, discovers a letter she receives from Jerry and intuits immediately its import; when Robert approaches Emma about it, the performances are so exact we get inside Emma’s head knowing he knows, even before the scene plays out.
+Robert lunches with best friend Jerry, with the new knowledge Jerry is having an affair with Emma.
+The acting is so good, we get inside Jerry's head, wondering IF Robert might - just might – have a clue.
+At another crucial turn, Robert, while on vacation with Emma, discovers a letter she receives from Jerry and intuits immediately its import.
+When Robert approaches Emma about it, the performances are so exact we get inside Emma’s head knowing he knows, even before the scene plays out.
 Nuance prevails.

 Every single element of this “Betrayal” is coherent with and integral to its whole.
 The last scene begins with the start of Emma and Jerry’s affair.
 Emma’s very last, minute gesture makes Pinter plain that neither being betrayed nor betraying can get undone.